Beat-YT/hydropeak-ha/README.md

 ## How to Setup

-### 1. Install the Extension
+### 1. Install the Integration
-- You can install the **HydroPeak** integration manually.
+You can install the **HydroPeak** integration manually.

-    **Manual Installation:**
-    - Download the repository files and place them in the `custom_components/hydropeak` directory of your Home Assistant instance.
+Download the repository files and place them in the `custom_components/hydropeak` directory of your Home Assistant instance.

 ### 2. Add the Integration in Home Assistant
 - After installation, add the **HydroPeak** integration in Home Assistant by navigating to **Configuration** > **Integrations** > **Add Integration** > search for **HydroPeak**.